The blizzard is just one reason behind the operational meltdown at Southwest Airlines

 That failure has attracted the attention of Congress.
 On Tuesday, Sen. Maria Cantwell, D-Wash., chair of the Senate Committee on Commerce, Science, and Transportation, released a statement saying the committee would look into "the causes of these disruptions and its impact to customers."

-For Southwest passenger Taylor McClain, 34, the saga started last last Thursday, when his morning flight from Salt Lake City into Chicago Midway was cancelled.
+For Southwest passenger Taylor McClain, 34, the saga started last Thursday, when his morning flight from Salt Lake City into Chicago Midway was canceled.
 He rebooked for a 3 p.m. that didn't end up departing until 9 p.m.

 McClain's return to Utah has been even more harrowing.
 He was scheduled to leave Chicago late Monday.
-It was cancelled.
+It was canceled.
 Now, the soonest he's been able to reschedule is for Thursday night.

 At least he's lucky to be with his parents, but "I will burn multiple days of unplanned vacation and absorb four days worth of extra kennel fees for the dog I can't get back to," he says.